 José Miguel Oliveira joined VdA in 2015.
-He is a Partner in VdA's Oil & Gas practice.
+He is a Partner in VdA's Oil & Gas practice area and heads the firm's shipping practice.
 Before joining the firm, he worked for six years at Miranda Correia Amendoeira.
 In 2008, he was seconded to the Corporate and Commercial Law Department at Eversheds International LLP's London office.
 From 2002 to 2008, he worked at Barrocas Sarmento Neves.
+He is dual-qualified (Portugal and Angola) and his regular presence in Angola and Mozambique allows him to have an in-depth understanding of the local and neighbouring industries and the respective legal environments.